fraunhofer-iais/rennet/README.md

     ```
     > **NOTE**
     >
-    > This environment will not install the packages wtih GPU support.
+    > This environment will not install the packages with GPU support.
     > Follow the instructions for that in [`rennet-x`](https://bitbucket.org/nm-rennet/rennet-x).

 4. Install `base` and `dev` packages with `pip` by running the following: